nginx-proxy/nginx-proxy/README.md

 ### Basic Authentication Support

-In order to be able to secure your virtual host, you have to create a file named as its equivalent VIRTUAL_HOST variable on directory
+In order to be able to secure your virtual host, you have to create a file named as its equivalent @proxy/virtualHost variable on directory
-/etc/nginx/htpasswd/$VIRTUAL_HOST
+/etc/nginx/htpasswd/${@proxy/virtualHost}

 ```
 $ docker run -d -p 80:80 -p 443:443 \